 Shell, as the non-operating shareholder of TR Holdings, is entitled to appoint the chief financial officer of TR Holdings and Transredes.
 The chief financial officer and the other officers of both TR Holdings and Transredes have the authority granted to them by Shell and Enron or the board of directors of TR Holdings and Transredes.

-Under the Shareholders’ Agreement, all management decisions, other than those reserved to officers, are to be unanimous as between, in the case of TR Holdings, Enron and Shell or, in the case of Transredes, among the directors appointed by Enron and Shell.
+Under the Shareholders’ Agreement, all management decisions, other than those delegated to officers, are to be unanimous as between, in the case of TR Holdings, Enron and Shell or, in the case of Transredes, among the directors appointed by Enron and Shell.
 If a deadlock occurs with respect to any management decision, the decision is to be referred to a senior officer each of Enron and Shell.
 If they are not able to resolve the deadlock within 30 days, both are deemed to vote against the underlying proposal.

 Employees

-As of December 1999 Transredes had approximately 433 employees.
-Of this total, 285 employees (66%) are employees transferred from YPFB at the time of its capitalization, 9 employees (2%) are expatriates and the remaining employees (32%) are new hires post-capitalization.
-The following table provides a breakdown of the total number of employees by type of activity:
+As of December 1999, Transredes had approximately 433 employees.
+Of this total, 285 (66%) are employees transferred from YPFB at the time of its capitalization, 9 employees (2%) are expatriates and the remaining 139 employees (32%) are new hires post-capitalization.
+The following table provides a breakdown of the total number of employees by type of activity.